-Every visitor to San Francisco knows their trip is not complete without taking one of the Alcatraz prison tours.
+Alcatraz prison tours are a must for every visitor to San Francisco.
 With over one million visitors every year, it's one of the most popular SF attractions.

-The ferries leave San Francisco for the island about every 30 minutes, beginning around 9am.
-The last ferry leaves just before 4pm.
+The ferries leave San Francisco for for the day Alcatraz Prison tours about every 30 minutes.
+The night tours leave in the late afternoon.
 When booking, you'll need to select the exact time you'd like to depart.

-The day trip is mostly a self-guided tour.
+The day trips are mostly self-guided tours.
 When you hop off the boat, you'll get a quick overview of how to make the most of your visit and then you are on your own.